zostera/django-modeltrans/docs/pages/translationmodelform.rst

 TranslationModelForm is an adaptation of Django's ModelForm that allow easy management of translation fields.
-Assuming your Model has an i18n ModelTrans field, you can used TranslationModelForm to specify which translation fields to include and for which languages.
+Assuming your Model has an i18n ModelTrans field, you can use TranslationModelForm to specify which translation fields to include and for which languages.

 For example, given a NewsRoom model::